Primitive Christianity Revived, Again

 QuakerQuaker.org's primary audience is those Friends and seekers from all traditions who want to explore classic Quaker understandings of theology and practice and what challenges and inspiration these pose for us both as individuals and as Spirit-led twenty-first century Friends.

-The QuakerQuaker editorial team currently includes:
+Active posters on the QuakerQuaker editorial team includes:

 QuakerQuaker is an independent publication founded as part of a 2005 grant from the Clarence and Lilly Pickett Endowment for Quaker Leadership.
 It is a project of MartinKelley.com.
 You can learn more about his history and the start of the publication on the QuakerQuaker profile page.